Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

-You can still see plenty of what they left behind – amphitheaters, baths, bits and pieces of walls and columns.
+You can still see plenty of what they left behind – amphitheaters, baths, bits and pieces of walls and columns, among some of the best Roman ruins in France.

 The Basilica of Notre-Dame de Fourvière, high on the hill above the Roman ruins, was built on top of the Roman forum of Trajan.
 But there's nothing Roman about the Basilica itself.
 Rather, it is a whimsical mixture of Byzantine and Romanesque, with some striking mosaics and marble work.

 During World War II, Lyon was the Nazis' regional military command for South France and a Gestapo headquarters.
 It was also a stronghold for the Resistance, who used the city's many secret passageways (known as traboules) to get around.

 Lyon has plenty of secrets that would qualify it as mystical and yes, the city has indeed been the venue of some quite strange goings on.